breqwatr/breqwatr-deployment-tool/docs/openstack-ceph.md

 keyring line, replace `<service>` with either cinder, nova, or glance in accordance with which file you're editing.

+**Note**: If the value of `mon initial members` in ceph.conf on the monitor nodes looks like this `mon host = [v2:192.168.0.13:3300,v1:192.168.0.13:6789]`, it's using a newer format that isn't backwards compatible.
+Cinder's ceph client most likely will fail to parse it.
+Instead, just use aspace delimited list of each monitor node's IP address with no ports.

 ```
 [global]
 fsid = <fsid from monitor's ceph.conf>